raspberrypilearning/dont-fall-through/en/step_4.md

 **Design** a safe path.
 Drag the safe material to the safe tiles to see your route.

 **Tip:** the safe path should make a route from the start platform to the end platform.
-The safe tiles need to form a connected path but you can have some decoy tiles.
+The safe tiles need to form a connected path but you can have some safe tiles that are not on the correct path.

 ![A screenshot showing a suggested safe path for your project.
 A green path leads the player from the start platform to the end platform.](images/safe-path.png)